virtool/virtool-website/content/docs/developer/api_analyses.md

 BLAST a contig that was generated as part of a NuVs analysis.

 Calling this endpoint for a sequence that has already been BLASTed will result in the old result being overwritten.
-This request will fail with `400 Bad Request` for non-NuVs analyses.
+This request will fail with {{< inline-status 400 >}} for non-NuVs analyses.

 {{< endpoint "PUT" "/api/analyses/:id/:sequence_index/blast" >}}